-It is the centre of gravity of the displaced volume of water.
+It is the center of gravity of the displaced volume of water.
 Its longitudinal and vertical positions are denoted by LCB (measured from the forward perpendicular) and VCB (measured from the deepest point of the hull, for the canoe, or the deepest point of the keel, for the whole yacht) respectively.

 Centre of flotation (F)

-It is the centre of gravity of the area of a waterplane.
+It is the center of gravity of the area of a waterplane.
 Its longitudinal and vertical positions are denoted by LCF (measured from the forward perpendicular) and VCF (measured from the deepest point of the hull, for the canoe, or the deepest point of the keel, for the whole yacht) respectively.